Chrysanthemum: Description

-The genus Chrysanthemum are perennial herbaceous flowering plants, sometimes subshrubs.
+The genus Chrysanthemum consists of perennial herbaceous flowering plants, sometimes subshrubs.
 The leaves are alternate, divided into leaflets and may be pinnatisect, lobed, or serrate (toothed) but rarely entire; they are connected to stalks with hairy bases.

 The compound inflorescence is an array of several flower heads, or sometimes a solitary head.
 The head has a base covered in layers of phyllaries.
 The simple row of ray florets is white, yellow, or red.
 The disc florets are yellow.
 Pollen grains are approximately 34 microns.

 The fruit is a ribbed achene.

 Etymology

 The name "chrysanthemum" is derived from the χρυσός chrysos (gold) and ἄνθεμον anthemon (flower).

 Taxonomy

 The genus Chrysanthemum was first formally described by Linnaeus in 1753, with 14 species, and hence bears his name (L.) as the botanical authority.
 The genus once included more species, but was split several decades ago into several genera, putting the economically important florist's chrysanthemums in the genus Dendranthema.
 The naming of these genera has been contentious, but a ruling of the International Botanical Congress in 1999 changed the defining species of the genus to Chrysanthemum indicum, restoring the florist's chrysanthemums to the genus Chrysanthemum.

 Genera now separated from Chrysanthemum include Argyranthemum, Glebionis, Leucanthemopsis, Leucanthemum, Rhodanthemum, and Tanacetum.